-What we're going to look at here is if it's possible to get a free VPN for Netflix that rivals the functionality of a paid-for service.
-We'll be looking at every way to get a free Netflix VPN that will actually works – and then you can choose which one sounds like the best fit for you.
+Here, we're going to see if there's any way at all you can get a free VPN that can unblock Netflix, and we'll look at every way to get a free Netflix VPN that actually works.
+Then you can choose which one sounds like the best fit for you.

 If you want to see the best free Netflix VPNs right away, click the 'Jump To' tab at the top of the page.
 If you want to learn a little more about how they work and what your options are, just keep scrolling.

 Our #1-rated VPN ExpressVPN can access global Netflix content reliably, but it's a premium service.
 However, ExpressVPN offers a 30-day money-back guarantee that functions like a full free trial.
 If you don't want to stay on after 30 days, you can always claim back, or stay on to make the most of the three FREE months offered to Tom's Guide readers.View Deal

 How does a free Netflix VPN work?

 A VPN – or virtual private network – encrypts and anonymizes your internet connection by sending it through its own servers.
 Individuals can use them to browse anonymously and even make themselves appear to be in different countries.

 Netflix and other providers deliver different shows and movies to people living in certain countries, and you may find that what you want to watch isn’t available – even if you pay for a subscription.
 Using a VPN can help you access this content, whether you're traveling abroad or just want to explore the world's TV.

 However, Netflix actively tries to stop this, and many free services can’t fool the streaming provider.
 Using a paid-for service is always more reliable, but some free Netflix VPNs have been known to work.
 Also, we should mention using a VPN to access content does breach Netflix's Ts&Cs, so you'll be doing so at your own risk...